Special Needs Parking:

 Scooter, Wheelchair, Stroller & Wagon Rental:

-Vista Mobility is the exclusive scooter, wheelchair, stroller and wagon rental service for the 2013 New York State Fair.
-Equipment will be available for rental during the Fair at three locations: outside the Main Gate, inside Gate 4 and outside Gate 10.
-To reserve a scooter today call 1-877-588-4782 or click here to book online.
+Scootaround Mobility Solutions is the exclusive scooter, wheelchair, stroller and wagon rental service for the 2015 New York State Fair.
+Equipment will be available daily from 8:00am to 10:00pm (9:00pm on Labor Day) for rental at three locations: outside the Main Gate, inside Gate 3 and outside Gate 10.
+To reserve a scooter today call 1-888-441-7575 or click here to book online.
 Quantities limited – information subject to change.

 Always use added caution when driving in a crowded area.